 - During the COVID-19 pandemic one of the strongest indicators of increasing cases in nursing homes was increasing community incidence.
-If a jurisdiction still has access to SARS-CoV-2- community incidence, using these data to guide local recommendations at the levels previously described (community incidence > or = to 100/100,000) could be considered. - CDC will also continue to collect and report SARS-CoV-2 hospital admissions data on the CDC COVID Data Tracker.
+Be aware of what is happening in your community and if COVID-19 is active in your community be proactive in your preventive measures in your facility. - CDC will continue to collect and report SARS-CoV-2 hospital admissions data on the CDC COVID Data Tracker.
 These data continue to be available at the county level and are used by CDC to help the public decide when masking in the community should be considered.
 Based on CDC analyses from data from late 2022 and early 2023, these levels might be less useful to inform masking recommendations in healthcare facilities.
 Using the current cutoff for masking in the community (>20 new COVID-19 admissions per 100,000 population over the last 7 days), the ability of these levels to indicate ongoing SARS-CoV-2 transmission at nursing homes (at 1 new infection per 100 resident-weeks, or higher) was low (sensitivity < 20%), although the specificity was high.
 Using a lower cutoff of 10 new COVID-19 admissions per 100,000 population (7-day total) increased sensitivity to about 40% but reduces specificity.
-CDC continues to recommend that healthcare facilities institute facility-wide masking when masks are recommended in the community.